DimuthuMadushan/Git-Tracker/Readme.md

 # Git Tracker

-Git Tracker is a GraphQL service written in Ballerina that connects with the GitHub REST API, GitHub GraphQL API and the Ballerina GitHub connector.
+Git Tracker is a GraphQL service written in Ballerina that connects with the GitHub REST API.
 It enables tracking and monitoring of Git repositories.

 ## Features